 Voice.
 Julie Foh holds an MFA in Voice and Speech from the American Repertory Theater’s Institute for Advanced Theatre Training.
 She has coached productions for BEDLAM, Woolly Mammoth Theatre Company, Tectonic Theater Project, NY Stage & Film, Second Stage, New Georges, A.R.T., The Shakepeare Theatre of New Jersey, American Players Theatre, Studio 42, and others.
 She has taught at Penn State, Rutgers, A.R.T., Harvard University, the Moscow Art Theatre School, Webster University, the National Theater Institute, HB Studios, Larry Singer Studios Summer Conservatory, and The Performing Arts Project.
 She also holds a BA in Theater Studies from Duke University and is an Associate Teacher of Fitzmaurice Voicework® and a Certified Teacher of Knight-Thompson Speechwork.

 Voice and Speech.
 Andrew Wade was Head of Voice at the Royal Shakespeare Company (RSC) from 1990 - 2003.
-He is currently on the faculty at Juilliard and Director of Voice and Speech at the Public Theater.
+He is currently on the faculty at the Juilliard School Drama Division and Director of Voice and Speech at the Public Theater.
 He joined the Royal Shakespeare Company in 1987 as Assistant Voice Director to Cicely Berry.
 He co-directed and devised with Cicely Berry Journey’s, Words, Words, Words, More Words and Lifespan, winning a Bronze Medal at the International Radio Festival in New York in 2000.
 He has a particular interest in exploring language practically, which he fulfills by working with youngsters, students, teachers, and academics.
 Andrew has traveled widely, lecturing, teaching, coaching, and working with acting companies and leading master classes around the world.
 Andrew was Verse Consultant on the film Shakespeare in Love.
 He also coached Courtney Love for the role of Lady Macbeth, which is currently in the making.

 Stage Combat Instructor/Fight Director.
 Emmanuel is an actor and Obie-winning fight director.
 Broadway: Spider-man: Turn Off the Dark (Foxwoods Theatre), M. Butterfly (Cort Theatre).
 Other theatre credits: The Hairy Ape (Park Ave Armory), Big Love and Kung Fu (Signature Theatre NY), The Sweet Science Suite (BAM), Macbeth, The Tempest, and The Three Musketeers (Classical Theatre of Harlem), Sucker Punch (Studio Theatre DC), Yoshimi Battles the Pink Robots (La Jolla Playhouse CA).
 TV: "Blindspot", "Gotham", "Elementary", "Iron Fist", "Forever", "Taxi Brooklyn".
 Fight Direction credits include Signature Theatre NY (Obie Award), Classical Theatre of Harlem, 59 E. 59th, BAM, La Mama Ellen Stewart Theatre.